laramartin/android_tutorials/database_sqlite.md

 - Install SQLite https://sqlite.org/download.html

 ## Create a Contract class

+Contract class:
-- To define the database schema
+- Defines the database schema
-- To declare the database name and version, tables and columns names
+- Declares the database name and version, tables and columns names
+- Defines a inner clause for each table, and includes the columns for each of those tables
+- Since all the content is static, it makes sense to make the constructor private
 - In this example, the contract class is called `StockContract`
+- The `StockEntry` implements the interface BaseColumns, that includes a constant representing the primary key called `_ID`
 ```
 public class StockContract {

-    public StockContract() {
+    private StockContract() {
     }

     public static final class StockEntry implements BaseColumns {